 Luxembourg participates in the European Solidarity Corps, an initiative of the European Union designed for young people between 17 and 30 years of age.
 The initiative supports participants to carry out volunteering activities, traineeships and jobs in their own country or abroad.
-It aims at strengthening cohesion, solidarity, democracy and citizenship in

-Europe, while also responding to societal challenges and strengthening communities, with particular effort to promote social inclusion.
+It aims at strengthening cohesion, solidarity, democracy and citizenship in Europe, while also responding to societal challenges and strengthening communities, with particular effort to promote social inclusion.
+Participants in the Voluntary Cooperation Service in 2019: 86 (MENJE, 2020).
 Luxembourg also participates in the EU Aid Volunteers programme.
 By this programme, young people can become volunteers in humanitarian projects worldwide, showing solidarity with people in need of assistance.